 “Selah House’s roots of Christ-centered, clinically excellent care have now been given wings by Odyssey.
 Odyssey’s strong commitment to the mission and intentional sustainability will allow those afflicted by these terrible diseases to find freedom for years to come,” says Selah House CEO, Amos Taylor.

 Nautic Managing Director, Chris Corey added, “We are excited to add Selah House to the Odyssey family.
 Since Odyssey’s founding in 2015, there have been multiple acquisitions of outstanding treatment facilities dedicated to offering the highest quality of care, and Selah House is a further example of that and is a welcome addition to the Odyssey network.”

 About Odyssey Behavioral Healthcare

 Odyssey Behavioral Healthcare was formed in 2015 as a partnership between Nautic Partners and healthcare executive Scott Kardenetz.
 Odyssey has a growing diversified platform of behavioral health facilities across the treatment spectrum in eating, psychiatric, and addiction disorder care.
-Odyssey’s treatment centers include Pasadena Villa (www.pasadenavilla.com), Lifeskills (www.lifeskillssouthflorida.com), Magnolia Creek Treatment Center for Eating Disorders (www.magnolia-creek.com), and Selah House (www.selahhouse.com), which provide adult residential and outpatient care for those who expect and deserve compassionate, individualized treatment together with concierge-quality amenities in facilities in Tennessee, Florida, Alabama, Indiana, and North Carolina.
+Odyssey’s mental health treatment centers include Pasadena Villa (with locations in Florida, North Carolina, and Tennessee), Lifeskills South Florida, Magnolia Creek Alabama, and Selah House Indiana, which provide adult residential and outpatient care for those who expect and deserve compassionate, individualized treatment together with concierge-quality amenities.